nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

 - Please annotate **all clinical and demographic** variables available in your dataset.

 !!! info "Item-level data is valuable"
-    If your site has individual item scores available, we encourage you to share and annotate these alongside the total scores.
+    If your site has **individual item scores available**, we encourage you to share and annotate these alongside the total scores.
 For example, if you have the Epworth Sleepiness Scale (ESS), sharing the responses to each of the eight items provides more flexibility for future analyses.
-Item-level data allows for more detailed analyses across NICHY projects and may reveal patterns that total scores alone cannot capture.
+Item-level data allows for **more detailed analyses** across NICHY projects and may reveal patterns that total scores alone cannot capture.

 - New to Neurobagel?
 Click through the introduction pop-ups when opening the tool.